-Spoiler alert: The answer is yes.
+The short answer is a resounding yes.

 What are project deliverables?

-It’s pretty simple.
-A project deliverable is any deliberate output created for a specific project.
+In short, a project deliverable is any deliberate output created for a specific project.

 Project deliverable examples